Types Of Branding Strategies: Key Highlights

 11. Online Branding Strategy

-Online branding, also known as internet branding, is a branding strategy that uses online content, such as a website, blog, social media channels or ads to express a company’s personality, showcase its offering and strengthen its digital positioning.
+Online or internet branding uses online content, such as a website, blog, social media channels or ads to express a company’s personality, showcase its offering and strengthen its digital positioning.

-Starbucks uses online branding to ensure a consistent and visible digital presence across channels, utilizing user-generated content to help consumers feel like they’re part of the brand.
+Starbucks uses this type of branding strategy to ensure a consistent and visible digital presence across channels, relying on user-generated content to help consumers feel like they’re part of the brand.

 12. Offline Branding Strategy

-Offline branding is a type of branding strategy that aims to present a company’s mission, values or offering through physical interactions, such as trade shows and event booths, business lunches, vehicle wraps, billboards or print ads.
+Offline branding aims to present a company’s mission, values or offering through physical interactions, such as trade shows and event booths, business lunches, vehicle wraps, billboards or print ads.

-Though measuring offline branding performance is more difficult than measuring digital KPIs, an example is the 2022 Adidas billboard in Dubai that depicted Argentina’s team winning the FIFA world championship.
+Though measuring offline branding performance is more difficult than measuring digital KPIs, an example is the Adidas billboard in Dubai that depicted Argentina’s team winning the FIFA World Cup.

 Featuring a brilliant victory moment, Adidas combined the ad with its slogan “Impossible is nothing.”